grstavares/AWSStaticWebSiteStack/README.md

 * -p/--profile      (Optional) awscli profile name;
 * -s/--stack        (Required) cloud formation stack name;
 * -z/--HostedZoneId  (Required) Route53 Hosted Zone Id to be used as domain name.
-* -r/--run          (Optional) Run the Create Stack Command (If false, it only upload the stack and lambdas to S3 and you can star the creation from console).
+* -r/--run          (NOT IMPLEMENTED) Run the Create Stack Command (If false, it only upload the stack and lambdas to S3 and you can start the creation from console).

 ## Post Usage
 After the stack creation you can use any Single Page Application Framework based on npm to deploy your site.
 These are the steps to integrate you development workflow to the StaticWebSite Pipeline: